iNotes and Dedications

 "Phil of the Feature" movie outline

-Written with the intention of capping the series as well as providing closure for fans, an outline for a Phil of the Future movie was submitted.
+Written by PotF creators with the intention of capping the series as well as providing closure for fans, an outline for a Phil of the Future movie was submitted.
 Phil and Keely are a couple, but the Diffys are still going back to the future.
 Yes, this time they remember their favorite paleolithic pal and drop Curtis off with his cave-dwelling cohorts, but when they return to 2121, things aren't quite they way they remember them.
-Trying to repair what's broken only makes things go from bad to unbearably worse, except for Pim.
+Trying to repair what's broken only makes reality go from bad to unbearably worse, except for Pim.

 What will a young couple from two different time periods do when they learn their love transforms a utopian future into a repressive, joyless and colorless police state?
 That omkar pendant Phil always wears around his neck?
 Well, the time machine gets kicked into high gear as we witness the beginning, duration, and dissolution our favorite family's future as their past shapes our destiny.
 As they try to mend the contorted timelines, Keely, the Diffys and even Curtis measuring the price of their own personal bliss against creating a vile and totalitarian dystopia for the rest of us.
+Doug Tuber and Tim Maile make full advantage of time travel to both tell the story and bring us back to where the series started, and that's all I'm saying about it.

-In the future, Pim isn't in charge, yet, but it's really only a matter of time.
+Except, in the future, Pim isn't in charge, yet, but it's really only a matter of time.

 Missive: If you love her, let her go; if she comes back … well, what are chances of that?